 - Employees of student services, except student employees

-- House Advisors
+- House advisers

-Who may initiate a Complaint?
+Who may initiate a Title IX Report?

-Where to file a Complaint
+Where to file a Title IX Report

-Basic Elements of a Complaint
+Basic Elements of a Title IX Report

-- A brief statement of the event or events which are the cause of the complaint, including the date or dates;
+- A brief statement of the event or events which are the cause of the report, including relevant date(s), locations, etc.;

-Notification to the Respondent
+Notification to the Alleged Perpetrator

-In the event there are reasonable grounds to conclude that an individual poses a threat to members of the Community, the President or appropriate Vice President may bar the that individual from access to campus, or may take other action deemed appropriate.
+In the event there are reasonable grounds to conclude that an individual poses a threat to members of the Community, the president or appropriate vice president may bar the that individual from access to campus, or may take other action deemed appropriate.